War, Peace and Judaism – Lesson 1

-The first lesson in a four-lesson unit.
+This is the first lesson in a four-lesson unit.
 Students look at war and peace from the perspective of Biblical history and Jewish ethics by studying traditional Jewish texts.
-Students will be challenged to consider how Judaism synthesizes war and peace.
+In this lesson, students will be challenged to consider how Judaism synthesizes war and peace.

 Lesson objectives